Brazil Digital Nomad Visa - 2026 Update

 Taxes for Brazil Digital Nomad Visa Holders

-One of the biggest questions for remote workers considering Brazil is whether the Brazil Digital Nomad Visa comes with tax obligations.
-Here’s what you need to know:
+One of the most common questions for remote workers considering Brazil is whether the Brazil Digital Nomad Visa comes with tax obligations.
+The answer largely depends on how long you stay in the country and your tax residency status.

 Do You Have to Pay Taxes in Brazil?

-If you hold a digital nomad visa and stay in Brazil for less than 183 days in a 12-month period, you're generally not considered a tax resident.
-In this case:
+If you stay in Brazil for less than 183 days within a 12-month period, you are generally not considered a tax resident.
+In this situation:

-You do not pay income tax in Brazil
+You usually do not need to file Brazilian income tax returns

-However, if you stay in Brazil for 183 days or more (consecutively or not) within a 12-month period, you will likely be considered a tax resident, and:
+However, if you remain in Brazil for 183 days or more within a 12-month period, you may be considered a Brazilian tax resident.
+In that case:

-You may be required to declare and pay taxes on your global income in Brazil
+You may be required to declare your worldwide income in Brazil

-You may be assigned a CPF (Cadastro de Pessoas Físicas), Brazil’s taxpayer identification number
+Many foreigners in Brazil, including digital nomads, may need to obtain a CPF (Cadastro de Pessoas Físicas), which is Brazil’s personal taxpayer identification number.

 Double Taxation Treaties

-Check if your home country has a tax treaty with Brazil
+Check whether your home country has a tax treaty with Brazil

-Consult with a tax advisor who understands both Brazilian and international tax law
+Consult a tax professional familiar with Brazilian and international tax law if you plan to stay long-term.

 Living in Brazil as a Digital Nomad